 Metolius Community Vision

-The city of Metolius has been working with COIC since late 2019 on a community visioning project, which aims to better understand how residents of Metolius envision the future of their city.
-The project has been supported by a strong local steering committee, which includes community members, city councilors, the mayor, and city staff.
+Between late 2019 – 2021, the City of Metolius worked with COIC on a community visioning project, which aimed to understand how residents of Metolius envision the future of their city.
+The project was supported by a strong local steering committee, which included community members, city councilors, the mayor, and city staff.

-The City is committed to connecting with residents to ensure that the Metolius Vision is truly a reflection of the future that Metolius residents’ picture.
-As such, the City plans to host a number of public meetings in 2021 for feedback on the Vision, Action Plan projects, and a number of other projects to build a bright future for Metolius.
+The City committed to connecting with residents to ensure that the Metolius Vision is truly a reflection of the future that Metolius residents picture.
+The City hosted several public meetings in 2021 for feedback on the Vision, Action Plan projects, and a number of other projects to build a bright future for Metolius.
 For those interested in getting involved, the City of Metolius also has a number of ongoing projects, including the Pancake Breakfasts, community clean-ups, a new Neighborhood Watch program—plus many ideas that have yet to find a community champion!
 Contact the City at email@example.com or call City Hall at 541-546-5533 to get involved.

-Photos from the Metolius Community Picnic in July 2021 to thank volunteers in the community for helping clean up after a windstorm.
+Photos from the Metolius Community Picnic in July 2021 to thank volunteers in the community for helping clean up after a windstorm.www.cityofmetolius.org

 Ochoco Trails is a community-based coalition dedicated to building and maintaining a sustainable non-motorized trail system in the Ochoco National Forest and Crooked River National Grassland.
 This dynamic group of volunteer community members aims to develop trail networks that offer a desirable range of experiences, while protecting and enhancing wildlife habitat and natural resources.
 Members include hunters, hikers, mountain bikers, equestrians, ranchers, trail volunteers, and environmentalists.
 The group first came together in 2016 to assist the Ochoco National Forest in addressing non-motorized trail issues in the fastest-growing recreational region in Oregon.